 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Air travel can be stressful.
 Throw a toddler into the mix, and you have a recipe for disaster.
 But, it doesn’t have to be difficult to fly with little ones.
 I see many parents who make it harder than it has to be.
 With some advance planning and a well-stocked bag, you and your munchkin can soar with confidence.
-Here are some common mistakes people make when flying with toddlers to avoid.
+Here are some common mistakes to avoid that many people make when flying with toddlers.

 Mistake #1: Not Burning Off Energy

 Toddlers have an endless amount of energy.
 Traveling doesn’t change this.
 And no one wants to be stuck on a plane with a 4-year-old who’s bouncing off the walls.
 To avoid this, use the time waiting in the airport to burn off some of that excess energy.
 Take your child for a walk.
 Or, find an out-of-the-way corner and let your little energizer bunny “get their wiggles out” by dancing, jumping, and spinning around.
 The more energy your child burns before boarding, the smoother your flight will be.
 This will not only allow your toddler to be able to sit still longer, but it will help them feel less confined once on the plane.